 - Allow Color Street strips to come to room temperature before using again

-Another way to easily reseal Color Street without a flat iron is by putting them in a plastic ziploc bag and putting them in the freezer!
+Another way to easily store Color Street nail strips without a flat iron is by putting them in a plastic ziploc bag and then in the freezer!
 You don’t need to seal them with a hair straightener first, but it doesn’t hurt to be extra air tight either!
 When you’re ready to use them again, pull them out of the freezer and allow them to come to room temperature.
-This part is important because if they’re still cold when you try to apply them to your nail they will likely crack and tear.
+This part is important because if they’re still cold when you try to apply them they will be brittle causing cracking and tearing.
 This holds true for brand new Color Street as well.
 You always want to apply them at room temperature.

 Food Saver/Vacuum Sealer Method:

 This method speaks for itself.
-You use a food saver machine to reseal Color Street without a flat iron air tight!
-You can buy food saver machines from many different stores including this one on Amazon (Don’t have Prime 2-day shipping?
-Get it free for 30 days).
+You use a food saver machine to reseal Color Street without a flat iron.
+You can buy food saver machines from many different stores including this one on Amazon.
 You don’t need to use the vacuum function as there isn’t much air kept within the original bags.
 Simply using the seal function will do great at keeping your Color Street from drying out.

 This method is great for those who don’t have a hair straightener/flat iron as well as want something functional for the kitchen AND nails.